This section of Ch. 3 will cover the following topics:

 Here is a list of common prepositions that show position in time:

 Imagine that plane is about to land.
 We can change its position in time by changing prepositions: at 3 p.m., after 3 p.m., before 3 p.m., around 3 p.m.

-book of essays, note of apology, type of bicycle, give as an example, testify as an expert, think like a computer, disappear like magic
+book of essays, type of bicycle, give as an example, testify as an expert, think like a computer, disappear like magic

 - Meera was deeply interested in marine biology.

 - I just watched the season finale of my favorite show.

 - Jordan won the race, and I am happy for him.

 - The lawyer appeared before the court on Monday.

 - For the party, Chloe wore a comfortable blue tunic.